 Fraudsters have more options than ever to gain access to IDs.
 For example, if their target is using a public Wi-Fi network, a fraudster can intercept personal data as it moves to and from the cloud.

 Phishing is another popular ID theft technique.
-By posing as communication from a trusted company or government body, a phishing email or text sends the target to a cloned version of that organization’s website.
+By posing as communication from a trusted organization like a financial institution or government body, a phishing email or text sends the target to a cloned version of that organization’s website.
 But when the target enters their login credentials, they’re provided directly to the fraudster, who can use them to impersonate their target.

 The title fraudster doesn’t even need to be the one who stole the ID.
 Data breaches at companies holding customers’ personal information and/or IDs can lead to future title fraud.
 That information may end up published on the dark web—the portions of the internet not indexed by search engines and only accessible with special software.